Have you had a real break this year?

 Recently I went one step further and asked leaders whether they’d ever taken a full month off work with no cheating.

 Of the several thousand who responded, 81% said no…they never had.
-In addition, it seems more than a few of the 19% who had were teachers, where time off is simply given each summer.
+In addition, it seems more than a few of the 19% were teachers, where time off is simply given each summer.

 The reality?
 So many leaders never take a break.